 Since the distribution of dromedary camels in India (516828 heads) is confined to the arid and semi-arid areas of North-western India spread out in parts of Rajasthan, Gujarat and Haryana, the NRCC is focusing on basic and applied research on one humped camel (Camelus dromedarius).
 The center is also focusing issues of double humped camel (Camelus bactrianus) found in the cold desert of Nubra Valley of Laddakh region.

 The center has been identified as one of the important tourist place of Bikaner and is included in the tourist book.
 The tourist visiting the canter can see the camel of different breeds and their behaviour.
 A camel museum is available to apprise them of the developmental and research aspects of the camel in the desert ecosystem.
 Facilities of camel riding, safari and video/photography are available for the visitors.
 Camel milk parlour is a special attraction because it vendors unique value added camel milk products like ice-cream, hot and cold beverages.
 Every year thousands of Foreign and Indian Tourists visit the center.
-With effect from 1st September, 2014, the visiting hours for the tourists will be 14.00 hours to 18.30 hours on all days and ticket counter will be open upto 18.00 hours.
+With effect from 29th October, 2018 to 31st March 2019, the visiting hours for the tourists will be 12.00 hours to 18.30 hours on all days and ticket counter will be open upto 18.00 hours.